AP2611/Student_Management_System/README.md

-# Student_Management_System
+# Student-Database-Management-System-using-JAVA-Spring-Boot
-I have developed this student management system, in which we can add, edit, delete and fetch student records
+In this project, I have worked on a Database Management System for Students where they can manage their courses, reviews and passport details using Spring Boot Web Platform.